jokob-sk/NetAlertX/docs/SUBNETS.md

 Please note the accessibility of the macvlans when they are configured on the same computer.
 My understanding this is a general networking behavior, but feel free to clarify via a PR/issue.

-- Pi.Alert does not detect the macvlan container when it is running on the same computer.
+- NetAlertX does not detect the macvlan container when it is running on the same computer.
-- Pi.Alert recognizes the macvlan container when it is running on a different computer.
+- NetAlertX recognizes the macvlan container when it is running on a different computer.